-- Each cluster member node requires a Baseboard Management Controller (BMC) running firmware compatible with IPMI version 1.5 or greater, which supports IPMI over LANs, and configured for remote control using LAN. - The cluster requires a management network for IPMI.
+- Each cluster member node requires a Baseboard Management Controller (BMC) running firmware compatible with IPMI version 1.5 or greater, which supports IPMI over LANs, and configured for remote control using LAN. - Each cluster member node requires an IPMI driver installed on each node. - The cluster requires a management network for IPMI.
 This can be a shared network, but Oracle recommends that you configure a dedicated network. - Each cluster member node's Ethernet port used by BMC must be connected to the IPMI management network. - Each cluster member must be connected to the management network. - Some server platforms put their network interfaces into a power saving mode when they are powered off.
 In this case, they may operate only at a lower link speed (for example, 100 MB, instead of 1 GB).
-For these platforms, the network switch port to which the BMC is connected must be able to auto-negotiate down to the lower speed, or IPMI will not function properly.
+For these platforms, the network switch port to which the BMC is connected must be able to auto-negotiate down to the lower speed, or IPMI cannot function properly.

-Note: IPMI operates on the physical hardware platform through the network interface of the Baseboard Management Controller (BMC).
+Note: IPMI operates on the physical hardware platform through the network interface of the baseboard management controller (BMC).
 Depending on your system configuration, an IPMI-initiated restart of a server can affect all virtual environments hosted on the server.
 Contact your hardware and OS vendor for more information.